Kinetic Geodesic Voronoi Diagrams in a Simple Polygon

 Observe that we may also have vertex events at which a bisector endpoint $b_{pq}$ jumps onto $v$ while it was moving on an edge not incident to $v$ before in a situation symmetric to in the second case described above.
 In such a case the vertex event coincides with a $1,2$-collapse event in which a bisector vertex $u$ hits $\partial P$ (and thus the boundary of its cell in $\SPM_p$ and $\SPM_q$) at $v$.
 This is the reverse situation of the one depicted in Fig.~\ref{fig:kds_bisector_split}.
 In this case we delete $u$ and its certificates, and update the certificates tracking $b_{pq}$.

 Each external event involves only a constant number of vertices of $B_{pq}$.
-Furthermore, as each such vertex is involved in only a constant number of certificates, each of which can easily be updated in $O(\log m)$ time, handling an external event can be done in $O(\log m)$ time.
+Furthermore, as each such vertex is involved in only a constant number of certificates.
+Updating a certificate can easily be done in $O(\log m)$ time, as this involves a constant number of updates into the binary search tree representing $B_{pq}$ and the event queue.
+Hence, handling an external event can be done in $O(\log m)$ time.

 Observe that at any moment we maintain only $O(m)$ certificates, stored in a priority queue.
 We thus use $O(m)$ space, and the updates to the priority queue require $O(\log m)$ time.
 The total number of events for maintaining $\SPM_p$ and $\SPM_q$ is only $O(m)$, which is dominated by the $O(m^3)$ events at which $B_{pq}$ itself changes (Theorem~\ref{thm:upperbound_bisector}).
 So our KDS is compact, and efficient, but not responsive as updates to the $\SPM$ may require $O(m \log m)$ time.
 In the next section we show that we do not actually need to maintain these certificates explicitly.